-Engineers sometimes have the tendency to over complicate a problem instead of focusing on simple logical solutions.
-For example, my friend’s motorcycle broke down and he spent hours checking on the battery, carburetor and the electrical system.
+Engineers sometimes have the tendency to overcomplicate a problem instead of focusing on simple logical solutions.
+For example, my friend’s motorcycle broke down and he spent hours checking on the battery, carburetor, and electrical system.
 It turns out that this was all done in vain.
 We were pretty amused to find out that this mayhem was caused by a faulty fuel indicator that let his fuel tank run empty.

 In electronics, what might seem like a large problem can sometimes have an easy solution.
-For example, when designing PCBs that have mechanical relays, you can avoid large voltage spikes and provide relay noise suppression by adding a flyback diode to your circuit.
-However, when you have placed a flyback diode on a relay for flyback protection and your controller still keeps resetting, you might need to consider other sources of electrical noise.
-Like my friend’s motorcycle issue, often times these sources are hiding in plain sight and can be solved with the same noise reducing techniques you’ve applied to your design.
-Here’s why and how you can use a flyback diode to reduce EMI in your relays, and what you should consider if your design is part of a larger system.
+For example, when designing PCBs that have mechanical relays, you can avoid large voltage spikes and provide relay noise suppression by adding a flyback diode relay to your circuit.
+However, when you have placed one on a relay diode for flyback protection and your controller still keeps resetting, you might need to consider other sources of electrical noise.
+Like my friend’s motorcycle issue, oftentimes these sources are hiding in plain sight and can be solved with the same noise-reducing techniques you’ve applied to your design.
+Here’s why and how you can use freewheeling diodes to reduce EMI in your relays, and what you should consider if your design is part of a larger system.

-If you’ve been creating printed circuit boards that feature mechanical relays, then you probably have heard of flyback diode.
-A flyback diode or freewheeling diode is placed with reverse polarity from the power supply and in parallel to the relay’s inductance coil.
-The use of a diode in a relay circuit prevents huge voltage spikes from arising when the power supply is disconnected.
-A flyback diode is sometimes called flywheel diode, freewheeling diode, relay diode, or snubber diode as a flyback diode circuit is a type of snubber circuit.
+So how does a flyback diode protect a circuit?
+If you’ve been creating printed circuit boards that feature mechanical relays, then you probably have heard of flyback diode relays.
+A flyback diode is placed with reverse polarity from the power supply and in parallel to the relay’s inductance coil.
+The use of a flyback diode in a relay circuit prevents huge voltage spikes from arising when the power supply is disconnected.
+They are sometimes called flywheel diodes, freewheeling diodes, relay diodes, or snubber diodes.

 To mitigate this issue, a diode is connected with reverse polarity to the power supply.
-Placing a diode across a relay coil passes the back electro magnetic field and its current through the diode when the relay is energized as the back EMF drives the flyback protection diode in forward bias.
-When the power supply is removed, the voltage polarity on the coil is inverted, and a current loop forms between the relay coil and protection diode; the diode again becomes forward biased.
-The freewheeling diode allows current to pass with minimal resistance and prevents flyback voltage from building up, hence the name flyback diode.
+Placing a diode across a relay coil passes the back electromagnetic field and its current through the diode when the relay is energized as the back EMF drives the flyback protection diode in forward bias.
+When the power supply is removed, the voltage polarity on the coil is inverted, and a current loop forms between the relay coil and protection diode; the diode again becomes forward-biased.
+The freewheeling diode allows current to pass with minimal resistance and prevents flyback voltage from building up, hence the name flyback diode relay.

 Tiny flyback diodes prevent huge flyback voltage from damaging your components.

 The placement of a flyback protection diode is rather simple; it should be placed directly across the relay's coil.
-A schematic for a freewheeling diode circuit in a relay is shown below.
+A schematic for a relay's flyback diode circuit is shown below.
 In this schematic, the resistor R in parallel with the flyback diode wiring represents the coil's intrinsic DC resistance.

 Flyback diode wiring in a relay circuit.

-Note that the placement of the diode does not prevent a voltage spike from travelling to some downstream load.
-Instead, it provides a path with low resistance that reroutes the current, thus the voltage spike at the downstream load to be much lower.
+Note that the placement of the flyback diode does not prevent a voltage spike from traveling to some downstream load.
+Instead, it provides a path with low resistance that reroutes the current, thus the voltage spike at the downstream load will be much lower.
 Using a simple 1N4007 diode is sufficient to suppress large voltage spikes in a 24VDC relay with a diode protection circuit.

-The current path in the diode depends on whether the switch in the relay is closed or opened.
-As the switch is initially closed, the inductor load generates a back electro magnetic field as its transient response, and the voltage slowly rises to the supply voltage value.
-Once the switch is opened, the back electro magnetic field created by the inductor switches direction and points towards ground, creating a transient response that slowly dies off.
-Thanks to the low resistance loop created by the freewheeling diode in forward bias, current is diverted through the diode rather than creating a large voltage spike elsewhere in the circuit.
+The current path in the flyback diode depends on whether the switch in the relay is closed or opened.
+As the switch is initially closed, the inductor load generates a back electromagnetic field as its transient response, and the voltage slowly rises to the supply voltage value.
+Once the switch is opened, the back electromagnetic field created by the inductor switches direction and points toward the ground, creating a transient response that slowly dies off.
+Thanks to the low resistance loop created by the flyback diode in forward bias, the current is diverted through the diode rather than creating a large voltage spike elsewhere in the circuit.

 Current flow through the flyback diode wiring in a relay circuit.